Class Teacher support via good or outstanding targeted classroom teaching (Universal Support)

 Your child’s teacher will carefully monitor your child’s progress and discuss any concerns with the Inclusion Lead

-Specific Individual Support (Targetted Individual Support)
+Specific Individual Support (Targeted Individual Support)

-Children with a specific need may have some individual support or intervention such as speech and language or Learning Mentor support.
+Children with a specific need may have some individual support or intervention such as speech and language or Nurture Mentor support.
 This support maybe for a short amount of time every day or for 2 or 3 sessions a week.
 The support may be short term or long term.
 Individual support is dependent on a child’s needs.

 Specialist groups run by outside agencies e.g; Speech and Language therapy OR Occupational Therapy groups AND/OR Individual support.